Cathedral of the Incarnation (Baltimore): History

 Discussions about building a cathedral in the Diocese of Maryland took place at least as far back as the years William Paret was the bishop (1885–1911).
 However, it was during the episcopate of John Gardner Murray that the cathedral was built.
 The so-called Synod Hall was the first constructed building in the planned complex and the congregation met in the undercroft beginning in 1911.
 The cornerstone for the Synod Hall proper was laid in 1920 and the first worship service was held in the new space in 1932.
 Plans for a cathedral complex and a separate larger cathedral were then abandoned, and the Synod Hall was redesignated as the cathedral.
 For the first 35 years it was known as a pro-cathedral.
 In 1943, the Cathedral of the Incarnation was first used for the installation ceremony of a bishop, with the ninth Bishop of Maryland.
 After the cathedral's construction debt was discharged, the Diocese of Maryland passed a resolution establishing the Cathedral of the Incarnation on February 1, 1955, and it was consecrated on November 6, 1955.

-The Cathedral House was built in 1967.
-It houses offices, meeting spaces, and Sunday School rooms.
+The Cathedral House, built in 1967, houses offices, meeting spaces, and Sunday School rooms.